JorgeAMendoza/in-browser-markdown-editor/README.md

 - [Redux](https://redux.js.org/) and [Redux toolkit](https://redux-toolkit.js.org/), a state management tool for JavaScript applications
 - [marked](https://www.npmjs.com/package/marked), a low-level compiler for parsing markdown without caching or blocking for long periods of time

-The [Local Storage Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is used to save markdown documents to the user's browser
+The [Local Storage Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) is used to save markdown documents to the user's browser.

 ## Runing the Application